 Following steps are performed to diagnose the tumors.

-Neurologic exam: veterinarians should never compromise on the neurologic exam of pet patients.
+Neurologic Exam: veterinarians should never compromise on the neurologic exam of pet patients.
 If such deficits are present in the affected dogs and cats, they must be documented.
 The most common neurologic deficits accompanying ear disease are facial nerve paralysis, vestibular disease (peripheral or central), Horner's syndrome, and deafness.

 Surgical removal of ear canal tumors may be accomplished through:

 In addition to this, veterinarian surgeons also perform radiation therapy to slow down the tumor growth and alleviate the pain.
-In case when surgical excision of the tumor fails to prevent further growth completely, radiation therapy is being performed.
+In case when surgical excision of the tumor fails to prevent further development completely, radiation therapy is performed.
 However, if biopsy results declare the tumor dangerous and aggressive, surgeons recommend chemotherapy.